Samsung Galaxy Note 10 could come in pink

-The Note 10 will be launched Aug.
+The Note 10 is expected to be launched Aug.
 7 during a Samsung Unpacked event at the Barclays Center in New York.
 The venue is the same place the Korean tech giant launched the Note 9 last year.
 You can already register to receive early access to reserve the Note 10.

 Other rumors say Samsung has now ditched the headphone jack, much like Apple, Google and Huawei.